 Random Group Generator

-Random Pair Generator for Partners, Pairing, and Two-Person Tasks
+Random Pair Generator for Partners and Two-Person Tasks

-Use this Random Pair Generator as a partner generator, partner picker, pair maker, or random pair tool when everyone only needs one partner.
-Paste a roster, generate clear pairs, and move straight into class discussion, peer review, speaking practice, or a workshop activity.
+Use this free random pair generator as a partner generator, partner picker, or pair maker.
+Paste a roster, create clear random pairs, and move straight into class discussion, peer review, speaking practice, or workshop icebreakers.

 Built for two-person activities